Griffinrw/Wordle/README.md

 # Wordle
-Python version of the popular Wordle game.
-Based off of https://www.powerlanguage.co.uk/wordle/ Will eventually be a discord bot
+Python version of the popular New York Times Wordle game.
+Based off of https://www.nytimes.com/games/wordle/index.html

+Has infinite replayability unlike the New York Times version.

+Plays completely in your cmd prompt without needing access to the internet.